MQuy/mos/K&R.md

   - values can be generated for you
 - `%` operator cannot be applied to float/double
 - the direction of truncate for / and sign of the result for `%` are machine-dependent for negative operands
-- when an operator has operands of different types, the lower type is promoted to the higher type (except for `float` to save computing time)
+- when an operator has operands of different types, the lower type is promoted to the higher type (except for `float` to save computing time) and type promotion doesn't have to be done if compiler can guarantee the same result
 - comparison between signed and unsigned values are machine-dependent because they depend on the sizes of the various integer types
 - rounding or truncating when converting double to float is implementation-dependent
 - `char` values (except printable character) can be signed/unsigned depend on machine -> when converting `char` to `int`, it might be negative